 Biosketch: Dr. Yulong Zhang is an Assistant Research Professor in the Institute of Secure & Sustainable Environment from University of Tennessee, Knoxville (UTK).
 Before joining UTK, Dr. Zhang conducted his post-doc in University of North Carolina at Chapel Hill and received his PhD from University of Chinese Academy of Sciences.
 Dr. Zhang’s research interests are mainly focused on remote sensing, ecological modeling, vegetation dynamics and global carbon and water cycles.
 His research projects have been supported by NASA Carbon Cycle Sciences, National Science Foundation, USDA Forest Service and DOE-ORNL.

-We are grateful for the financial support of a Title VI National Resource Center grant for Pan-Asian Area Studies from the US Department of Education to the Carolina Asia Center, which is providing financial support for organizing this symposium.
+We are grateful for the financial support of UNC Department of Geography and a Title VI National Resource Center grant for Pan-Asian Area Studies from the US Department of Education to the Carolina Asia Center, which is providing financial support for organizing this symposium.
 The Scientific Committee members for this symposium are members of a research team on a DISES project supported by the US National Science Foundation (ICER-2108238).